-Washington state shuts down restaurants, bars to stop spread of novel coronavirus
+Washington state to shut down restaurants, bars, and cap gatherings at 50 to stop spread of coronavirus

-Gov. Jay Inslee said late Sunday he would sign an emergency declaration temporarily shutting down bars, restaurants and places of entertainment and recreation statewide, and cap all public gatherings to 50 people, in the latest bid to stop the spread of the novel coronavirus pandemic.
+Gov. Jay Inslee said late Sunday he would sign an emergency declaration temporarily shutting down bars, restaurants and places of entertainment and recreation statewide, and cap all public gatherings at 50 people, in the latest bid to stop the spread of the novel coronavirus pandemic.

 The governor’s executive action coincided with a similar order by King County officials, both set for Monday, which will also prohibit gatherings with fewer than 50 people unless specific criteria for hygiene and social distancing are met, according to statements released Sunday night.
-The order would allow restaurants to provide take-out and delivery services but not dining in, according to the statement.
+The orders would allow restaurants to provide takeout and delivery services but not allow patrons to dine in, according to the statements.

 “These are very difficult decisions, but hours count here and very strong measures are necessary to slow the spread of the virus.
 I know there will be significant economic impacts to all our communities and we are looking at steps to help address those challenges,” Inslee said in the statement.

-King County’s order will apply businesses ranging form dance halls to fitness clubs, in addition to restaurants and bars, that will have to cease operations until March 31.
-Grocery stores, banks, gas stations and other retail operations can operate as long as they meet public-health directives, according to the county.
+King County’s order will apply to businesses ranging from dance halls to fitness clubs, in addition to restaurants and bars, that will have to cease operations until March 31.
+Grocery stores, banks, gas stations and other retail operations can operate as long as they meet public health directives, according to the county.

 “We are at a critical moment in this crisis,” King County Executive Dow Constantine said in the statement.